 Gang black marketing Actemra injection arrested in Lahore

-LAHORE: A team of ARY News exposed a gang in Lahore involved in black-marketing of Actemra injection which is being used for treatment of the coronavirus patients.
+LAHORE: An ARY News’ team exposed a gang in Lahore involved in black-marketing of Actemra injection which is being used for treatment of the coronavirus patients.

-A team of ARY News in a sting operation exposed a gang of six members, which was minting money by black-marketing Actemra injection.
+The sting operation conducted by ARY News’ team exposed a gang of six members, which was minting money by black-marketing Actemra injection.

 The injection has a market price of 12000, which was being sold at staggering Rs.
 2,50,000 to 6,00,000 rupees price.